 If you bring a carry-on and check a bag, make sure all your essentials are in your carry on.
 On the off chance that your checked luggage is delayed or it runs into some other issue, you want to make sure that you have your essentials no matter what.

-This could include contacts, swimsuit, any medications, your passport, chargers and converters, and at least one or two changes of clothes.
+This could include contacts, a swimsuit, any medications, your passport, chargers and converters, and at least one or two changes of clothes.

 Are there any fashion items that you always make sure to bring along on your summer trips?